Ocean Friendly Gardens

 To mitigate the effects of stormwater runoff and replenish groundwater supply the Ocean Friendly Gardens program applies the principles of Conservation, Permeability, and Retention (CPR).

-- Conservation of water, energy and wildlife habitat through native and climate-appropriate plants.
+- Conservation of water, energy and wildlife habitat through native and climate resilient plants.

 - Permeability fostered by using materials that allow water to slow and sink into healthy, living soil.